bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

 ## Hypernova

-This is the crown jewl of Nova.
+This is the crown jewel of Nova.
 It has been engineered for absolute performance.
 We had to name this whole process somehow, and we had to give it a bombastic name, due to its similarity with an explosion of data.

 To understand what we're talking about let's take this example of a query: